Why Public Health at ACPHS?

 What Is Public Health?

-Public health is about protecting and improving health by bridging the gap between life-saving medical breakthroughs and the people and communities who need them most.
-Instead of focusing on treating one person at a time, public health looks at the big picture to prevent disease and promote healthy lifestyles for everyone.
+Public health is about protecting and improving health by bringing prevention and medical breakthroughs to all populations.
+Instead of focusing on one person at a time, public health emphasizes the big picture of health and works to prevent disease in everyone.

-Public-health professionals use research, education and outreach to help people live longer, healthier lives.
-Whether working in hospitals, government agencies or nonprofits, public-health professionals play a key role in making sure everyone has a fair chance to stay healthy.
+Public health professionals use research, policy, programs, and education to help people live longer, healthier lives.
+Whether working in hospitals, government agencies, or community organizations, public health professionals play a key role in improving health.

 Public Health Facts & Stats